Three years of atrocities in Sudan - can the ICC prosecute beyond Darfur?

 The issue of resources was also raised by Abdallah Idriss, leader of the Darfur Diaspora Association (UK).
 It is clear that with further investigations, further resources are needed, along with continued support from the UN Security Council.
 In her briefing to the Security Council on 19 January 2026, Deputy Prosecutor Nazhat Shameem Khan explicitly called on states to provide "additional assistance and investment of resources" to support the court's investigative work in Darfur.
 This direct appeal underscores the current under-funding of the ICC at a time when the rule-based order is under threat.
 While the Darfur situation was referred by the Security Council, the UN has not assumed financial responsibility for its referrals - funding remains the responsibility of ICC member states.

 For the ICC to proceed, the Prosecutor must seek a formal determination from the Pre-Trial Chamber on the scope of its jurisdiction.
 As confirmed by the Office of the Prosecutor, this could be done through a preliminary ruling, a step previously taken in the situation concerning the forced displacement of the Rohingya from Myanmar.
-Rodney Dixon KC urged the Prosecutor to take this course of action, to engage the Pre-Trial Chamber, as this would increase the spotlight on Sudan.
+Rodney Dixon KC urged the Prosecutor to take this course of action to engage the Pre-Trial Chamber, as this would increase the spotlight on Sudan.
+Eiman Baldo emphasised there was a "need to engage more women in transitional justice and reparations processes in Sudan".
 With 15 million displaced and humanitarian access severely restricted, a clear judicial ruling could open the door to accountability for one of the world’s most severe and under-resourced crises.

 "There has been an emphasis on Darfur for years, and rightly so.
 But civilians in other regions have been suffering egregious violence too, and this communication wanted to highlight that." - Mariana Goetz